Report back to Community and Public Services Committee

 A draft park master plan was presented to City Council in 2016.
 They requested more information with the development of a Functional Program for a small community recreation facility with an aquatic element.

 The Functional Program will describe the prioritized activities, their spatial requirements and the relationship between spaces to support a small community recreation facility.

-An updated park master plan will be presented to Council in Spring 2018.
+An updated park master plan will be presented to Council in Fall 2018.